3,900-Year-Old Egyptian Inscriptions Discovered At Mining Site

 The carvings were discovered in Wadi el-Hudi, a valley in the Eastern Desert in Southern Egypt, Live Science reported.

 The excavation team also unearthed inscriptions carved on stone tablets and pottery.
 One particularly interesting set of inscriptions was found on a mysterious, 3,400-year-old stone tablet dating back to a time where researchers believe the mine was abandoned.
 The etchings were in the name of Usersatet, a senior official who was viceroy of Kush, an area south of Egypt.
-Archaeologists are puzzled as to why someone would bother to move to the tablet to the site and leave it there.
+Archaeologists are puzzled as to why someone would bother to move the tablet to the site and leave it there.

 Amethyst was reportedly popular in Egypt during this time, especially after pharaohs learned that Wadi el-Hudi was a good source for it.